pelpuo/rvisor-docs/docs/building_tools/bb_counting.md

 }
 ```

 Our main function first starts by initializing our logging file, which was used in our `exit_fn` to print out the value of the counted basic blocks.
-This is done using `set_logging_file("rvisor_bb_logs.txt", "w");`.
+This is done using `set_logging_file("basic_block_count.txt", "w");`.
 The arguments provided are the name of the file and the mode ("w" for write or "a" for append).

 Next we register our target binary as a command line argument: